 In the guide

-Eggs sold directly to the consumer from a farm, door-to-door deliveries, or from a market or boot sale must be labelled with a best-before date, appropriate storage information, and in certain circumstances the production site's name and address or individual code.
+Eggs sold directly to the consumer from a farm, by door-to-door delivery, or from a market or boot sale do not need to be weight graded or stamped but must be labelled with a best-before date, a statement that eggs should be kept refrigerated after purchase, and in certain circumstances the production site's name and address or individual code.
 These requirements do not apply to graded or cracked eggs.
 There are specific provisions for the labelling of free-range eggs and barn eggs.